jinook929/jwt-auth-rails/README.md

 ### Frontend
 - Open another terminal or File Explorer(PC)/finder(Mac) at (`/jwt_auth_rails`) and open `index.html` file (*DO NOT USE LIVE SERVER!!!*).
 - In you browser console, you will see 15 users set.
 Use the usernames and password is `hi` for all users (except `abc`; password = `123`).
-- In login status, you can access to the user's profile alert by clicking the `username`.
+- In login status, you can access to the user's **profile** alert by clicking the `username` on screen (in other words, this `profile` route works because you are logged in; if you directly go to http://localhost:3000/api/v1/profile in your browser, you will see the error message).

 [ ***Please know that there are better ways to handle JWT in relation between frontend and backend, like using [HTTPOnly cookies](https://www.thegreatcodeadventure.com/jwt-storage-in-rails-the-right-way/)...*** ]